-On July 27th, 2015, the Company announced it had initiated additional geological work around the Creek zone and arranged, through the University of British Columbia, for a MSc.
-Geology thesis to be completed over two years on the Fox property.
+On July 27th, 2015, the Company announced it had initiated additional geological work around the Creek zone and arranged, through the University of British Columbia, an NSERC grant for scientific investigations to be conducted on the Fox property.

-Between September and November, 2015 the Company performed geological and soil geochemical surveys, rock sampling, ultra violet lamp prospecting, a property-wide low-level airborne magnetic and radiometric geophysical survey, and collection of a 450 kg bulk metallurgical sample from the outcropping Ridley Creek (RC) prospect.
-On October 29th 2015, the Company announced that drilling at the road-accessible Nightcrawler-Creek zones returned 5.0 metres of 1.0% WO3.
-On November 23rd, 2015, the Company announced that step-out holes 200 metres west and 450 metres east of the Creek zone, returned 6.5 metres of 0.21% WO3 and 1.8 metres of 0.23% WO3, respectively.
+Between September and November, 2015 the Company performed geological and soil and rock geochemical surveys, a property-wide low-level airborne magnetic and radiometric geophysical survey, and collection of a 450kg bulk metallurgical sample from the outcropping Ridley Creek (RC) prospect.
+On October 29th 2015, the Company announced that drilling at the road-accessible Nightcrawler- Creek zone returned 5.0 metres of 1.0% WO3.
+On November 23rd, 2015, the Company announced that stepout holes 200 metres west and 450 metres east of the Creek zone, returned 6.5 metres of 0.21% WO3 and 1.8 metres of 0.23% WO3, respectively.
 In total 8 holes totalling 1500 metres tested the Creek zone and traced the favorable tungsten-bearing unit 450 metres east and it remains undefined and open to further expansion.
 One kilometre south and 150 metres higher in elevation, the South Grid soil survey identified strongly positive tungsten in soil covering approximately 1.25 km by 500 metres in dimension.
 Geological work on Deception Mountain located additional tungsten-bearing skarn layers above the BN, RC and BK zones and further north that increase the potential for resources in these areas.
-Samples from the BK zone include 3.57% WO3, 0.34 g/t gold, 2.9 g/t silver, 1060 g/t bismuth and 3.5 g/t indium that is 40 metres south of previous trenching, and improves this prospect's potential for at-surface high grade tungsten.
+Grab samples from the BK zone include 3.57% WO3, 0.34 g/t gold, 2.9 g/t silver, 1060 g/t bismuth and 3.5 g/t indium that is 40 metres south of previous trenching.